STYLE SHEET

 Knowing how to affect positive social change is no easy feat.
 Intention is only half the battle.
 Plug-and-play solutions aren’t an option.
 And short-term feedback loops that signal you’re on the right path can be hard to come by.

-One issue we’re actively addressing at AirTree is gender inequality in the ANZ VC ecosystem.
+One issue we’re actively addressing at Airtree is gender inequality in the ANZ VC ecosystem.
 To do this, we’ve recently refreshed our diversity, equity and inclusion (DEI) strategy, and now we're pulling out some of the key lessons from this work.

-Our approach has been built on the foundations of AirTree’s existing DEI programs Pioneers, Explorers and the Diversity Pledge.
-These have emerged organically over the years as a result of an appetite for change by the AirTree team, and the goal in polishing up our DEI strategy was to build on this, threading these programs together into a bigger, coordinated view.
+Our approach has been built on the foundations of Airtree’s existing DEI programs Pioneers, Explorers and the Diversity Pledge.
+These have emerged organically over the years as a result of an appetite for change by the Airtree team, and the goal in polishing up our DEI strategy was to build on this, threading these programs together into a bigger, coordinated view.

 Whether you’re new to DEI programming or are well on your way, we’d love to hear from you.
 We’re always keen to learn and share more.